 I’ve always admired those old-fashioned looking intricately embroidered pillows that resemble tapestry.
 Now, I’m proud to say, I’ve made one myself.

-This Jacobean embroidered pillow project measures a mere 10-square inches but it contains more machine embroidery than I’ve ever applied to a single project.
+This Jacobean embroidered pillow project measures a mere 10″ x 10″ in size but it contains more embroidery stitches than I’ve ever applied to a single project.

 I love to incorporate a little machine embroidery into my pillow making and I think you’ll enjoy seeing how this project unfolded.

 I first started this particular project several weeks ago and was thrilled with how it quickly began to come together for me.

 Throughout this post, I’ve recapped the embroidery process for you.